Railcards, 0% overdrafts and discount cards; banks love reeling new students in with goodies, and the latest batch of accounts are out.

 If you're struggling, at least talk to the bank.
 Try to agree an extension but remember, you are likely to be charged interest, up to a huge 24% EAR.
 It's always far better to plan and budget to avoid this.

-If not, or if you go over without permission, the charges can be enormous - up to £25 per transaction (so a shopping trip spending £30 in five debit card transactions could see you facing £125 of charges) - beware!
-More info in Bank Charges Compared.
+If not, or if you go over without permission, the charges can be enormous up to £15 per transaction (so a shopping trip spending £30 in five debit card transactions could see you facing £75 of charges) beware!

 What is an overdraft?